Drake London: 2024 season

 During week 2 on Monday Night Football against the Philadelphia Eagles, London recorded six receptions for 54 yards, including a game-winning touchdown with 34 seconds left in regulation, as Atlanta won 22–21.
 In week 5, on Thursday Night Football, against the Tampa Bay Buccaneers, London had 12 receptions for 154 yards, along with a touchdown catch, in a 36-30 win in overtime, as Kirk Cousins broke the Atlanta Falcons franchise record for most passing yards in a game, throwing for 509 yards.
 In week 18 against the Carolina Panthers, he had ten receptions for 187 yards and two touchdowns in the 44–38 overtime loss.
 He finished the 2024 season with 100 receptions for 1,271 yards and nine touchdowns.
 He was ranked 97th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

 On April 30, 2025, the Falcons exercised the fifth-year option on London's contract.
 London will remain with the Falcons through the 2026 season, for which he is guaranteed a salary of $16.8 million.
+In Week 6 of the 2025 season, he had ten receptions for 158 yards and one touchdown in the 24–14 win over the Buffalo Bills.
+In Week 9, a 24–23 loss to the New England Patriots, he had nine receptions for 118 yards and three touchdowns.
+He appeared in 12 games in the 2025 season.
+He finished with 68 receptions for 919 yards and seven touchdowns.

+2026 season

+On June 2, 2026, London signed a four-year, $141 million contract extension, including $100 million guaranteed, keeping him under contract with the Falcons until 2030.